abstractmachines/abramov-redux-egghead/README.md

 const store = createStore(counter);

 /** Render is called anytime store state changes, so I can pass current
-* state of store as a prop to root component.
+* state of store as a prop to root Component.
 * Dispatch actions as props in the rendered Component.
 * Pass callbacks that call store.dispatch with appropriate actions.
 * @return Dispatch actions get specified here for the callbacks